My Cookie Journey

 Making Banana Cookies

-• Take 2 to 3 ripe bananas and mash them with a fork until you have enough for the 1 ½ cups.
-Next, weigh or measure the white and light brown sugars into a bowl and set it aside.
-Now you want to weigh or measure the flour, baking powder, baking soda, and salt, running a whisk through to blend.
+• Take 3 to 4 ripe bananas and mash them with a fork until you have 1½ cups.
+Next, weigh or measure the white and light brown sugars into a bowl and set them aside.
+In another bowl, weigh or measure the flour, baking powder, baking soda, cinnamon, and salt, whisking to blend.

-• Add the butter and sugars to the mixer bowl and beat on a medium speed for about 3 minutes.
-Next, add one egg at a time along with the vanilla extract and maple syrup blending until all is mixed.
+• Add the cubed butter to a mixer bowl and cream on medium speed for about 1 minute.
+Then add both sugars and beat on medium speed for about 3 minutes.
+Next, add the eggs one at a time along with the vanilla extract and maple syrup, mixing until fully blended.
 Then add the mashed bananas and combine.

-• Scrape down the bowl sides and turn the mixer back on to a slow speed.
-Gradually add the flour mixture to the wet cookie dough.
-Finally, add the walnuts.
-This cookie dough is soft, so place it in the refrigerator for at least 30 minutes.
+• Scrape down the sides of the bowl and turn the mixer to low speed.
+Gradually add the flour mixture to the cookie dough.
+Finally, mix in the chocolate chips.
+This dough is soft, so refrigerate it for at least 1 hour.

-• Preheat the oven to 350°F and line a sheet pan with parchment paper.
-Using a medium cookie scooper add 12 scoops about 2 inches apart onto the sheet pan and place in the oven for 11-13 minutes.
-Move to a cooling rack once out of the oven.
-Start the frosting when the cookies have completely cooled.
+• Preheat the oven to 350°F (175°C or 180°C) and line a sheet pan with parchment paper.
+Using a medium cookie scoop, place 12 scoops of dough about 2 inches apart onto the sheet pan.
+Bake for 11-13 minutes, then transfer the cookies to a cooling rack.
+Start the frosting once the cookies have completely cooled.

 Making the Frosting

-• Add the butter and cream cheese to a mixer bowl and mix for a couple of minutes.
-Next, scrape the bowl and add the maple syrup and the powdered sugar.
-Start with a low speed until the powdered sugar is blended in, then turn the mixer to a medium-high setting for about 3 to 4 minutes.
+• Add the butter and cream cheese to a mixer bowl and mix for about 2 minutes.
+Scrape down the sides of the bowl, then add the maple syrup and powdered sugar.
+Start on low speed until the powdered sugar is incorporated, then increase the mixer to medium-high speed and beat for about 3-4 minutes until smooth and creamy.

 Nutrition